Dogs - lost and strays

 - Make sure your dog has a collar and tag with your address details.
 This is a legal requirement and without it, you could be fined.
 Your telephone number and postcode are optional, but useful.

 - Read our dog owner's guide

 Ignorance of the law is no defence.
 Please contact us if you need advice.

-The Forest of Dean District Council's dog warden service has been awarded a Gold standard RSPCA award in recognition for our policies and procedures for stray dogs:
+The Forest of Dean District Council's dog warden service has been awarded for the fourth year running a Gold standard RSPCA award in recognition for our policies and procedures for stray dogs: